 In 2001 I was deeply honored and humbled to be commissioned by the archbishop of San Juan, Monsignor Roberto González Nieves, to paint the official portrait of Blessed Carlos Manuel Rodríguez.
 Significantly, it was to be given as a gift from Puerto Rico to the Pontifical North American College in Vatican City.
 Indeed it is exhibited there in the Hall of Saints.

-The Portrait is painted with various symbolic elements which express a visual prayer that “speaks to the eye”.
+The Portrait is painted with various symbolic elements.
+They express a visual prayer that “speaks to the eye”.
 In other words, what was it that helped bring Blessed Carlos Manuel Rodriguez to such an intimate connectedness to our Lord and Savior?
-The absolute serenity and joy in Charlie’s look is the faith that we seek, the faith that seeks us.
+The absolute serenity and joy in Charlie’s look is the faith that we seek.
+It is the faith that seeks us.

 To clarify, that was my second portrait of Blessed Carlos Manuel Rodriguez.
 Moreover, I had first learned about him from Padre Julio Victor García Padrón.
 He commissioned me to paint Charlie’s portrait in the year 2000 for San Francisco Javier Church in Trujillo Alto, Puerto Rico.